How to Create Marketing Videos That Connect with Your Audience

 Step 1: Define Your Goals and Target Audience

-Before you start storyboarding or shooting footage, get clear on what you want your video to accomplish.
+Before you start storyboarding or shooting footage, clarify what you want your video to achieve.
 Ask yourself:

 - What is the primary purpose of this video?
 Is it to entertain, inform, educate, or inspire?